 Still, 6 of the 8 countries (including global average) showed the visitors continued to have a lower cart abandonment rate on desktops vs mobile devices.

-4. Cyber Monday Conversion Rates by Country and Device
+4. Cyber Monday Conversion Rates by Country and Device in 2019

 Finally, we are able to break down Cyber Monday conversion rates by both country and device.